Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 * `CilmbDetached`: The player tried to climb up a block that's not possible to climb.
 (This applies for vines that are not attached to other blocks)
 * `vFrict_Climb`: Friction with velocity on climbable (e.g.: being hit while climbing a ladder)
 * `vWeb/Bush`: The player went beyond our vertical speed limits for web-like blocks (includes bushes as well)
+* `MaxPhase`: Indicates a too high jump or step phase for this move.

 **Notes**
 * If you alter the actions in the configuration to not always cancel, you might be allowing glide-like cheats.
 Issues with horizontal speed are easier to work a around by configuration, than issues with the vertical part of a move.